In February 2016 I brought you an article reviewing and comparing some of the most popular smartphone chipsets.

 *MT –Mediatek, MSM – Qualcomm, SC – Spreadtrum

-This article will give you an update on the same topic and identify some new chipsets that have since become available and popular.
+This article will give you an update on the same topic and identify new Chipsets for Android Smartphone that have since become available and popular.

 Of the above chipsets the MT6572, which had been released in 2013, has stopped production.
 That leaves the MT6580 and SC7731 as the more popular options left for 3G smartphones.

 The MSM8909 was reviewed in the previous smartphone chipset review in February as well as last month’s telecom tablet chipset article.
 While it is still available for smartphones it has become more accessible for use in Telecom tablets rather than smartphones.

 The newcomers to the list of popular mobile phone chipsets include Mediatek’s MT6737 and Spreadtrum’s SC9832 and SC9860GV.
 Below is a table that compares some of the key features of these new entrants in the market.

 |ARM Mali-T720 MP2

 |ARM Mali-T880 MP4

 |26MP (13MP dual camera)